johnlimed/Tetris-Agent-13/README.md

 If player has not lost,

     make a move => which requires a move => calls p.pickMove(s, s.legalMoves())
-    p.pickMove reads the state, and checks the legalMoves and decides which move to play. s.draw() draws the stae with the decided move s.drawNext() draws the next object
+    p.pickMove reads the state, and checks the legalMoves and decides which move to play. s.draw() draws the state with the decided move s.drawNext() draws the next object
     sleeps for 0.3 seconds
 When player loses,

 	System prints out you have completed n rows

+[][][]Legal moves

+    A double array which contains an int and an array First index tells you which piece type.
+    Second index is the number of legal moves
+    Last index is the slot.

+p.pickMove

+    returns an int -> the slot which is used by s.makeMove() function

 # Original Readme
 This is a basic Tetris simulation.